wenzhixin/bootstrap-table/site/docs/api/table-options.md

   Defines the side pagination of the table, can only be `'client'` or `'server'`.
   Using the `'server'` side requires setting the `'url'` or `'ajax'` option.

   Note that the required server response format is different depending on whether the  `'sidePagination'` option is set to `'client'` or `'server'`.
 See the following examples:

   * [Without server-side pagination](https://github.com/wenzhixin/bootstrap-table-examples/blob/master/json/data1.json)
   * [With server-side pagination](https://github.com/wenzhixin/bootstrap-table-examples/blob/master/json/data2.json)

+- **URL parameters:**

+  When `data-side-pagination` is set to `server`, bootstrap table will make calls to the `data-url` with the following URL parameters:

+  - `offset` with a value between 0 and `total` - 1, indicating the first record to include
+  - `limit` with a value indicating the number of rows per page

+  When implementing server-side pagination, you must implement a JSON view in a format like [this example](https://examples.wenzhixin.net.cn/examples/bootstrap_table/data).
+That view must take the URL parameter values indicated above and return records starting at the `offset` index and returns the number of records indicated by `limit`.
+For example, if you want records 11-20, your view must obtain the `offset=10` and `limit=10` from the URL string and return records like [this example](https://examples.wenzhixin.net.cn/examples/bootstrap_table/data?offset=10&limit=10).

 - **Default:** `'client'`